Abarnasuresh/javascript-revision/readme.md

 ## Non Primitive:
 * JavaScript objects are written with curly braces {}.
 * Object properties are written as name:value pairs, separated by commas

+## Arrays:
+Storeing the multiple values with one data type. it is a special type of object
+* typeof array is an object